nextflow-io/nextflow/docs/process.rst

 TB      Terabytes
 ======= =============

-.. note:: This directive currently is taken in account only by the :ref:`ignite-executor` and the :ref:`condor-executor` executors.
+.. note:: This directive is only used by certain executors.
+Refer to the :ref:`executor-page` page to see which executors support this directive.

 See also: `cpus`_, `memory`_ `time`_, `queue`_ and `Dynamic computing resources`_.